-On April 29, 2021, EyeLock LLC entered into a three-year exclusive distribution agreement (the "Agreement") with GalvanEyes LLC ("GalvanEyes"), a Florida LLC managed by Beat Kahli, the largest holder of Voxx's Class A Common Shares.
-The Agreement provides that GalvanEyes will become the exclusive distributor of EyeLock products in the European Union, Switzerland, Puerto Rico, Malaysia, and Singapore, with the exception of any existing customer relationships.
+On April 29, 2021, EyeLock LLC entered into a three-year exclusive distribution agreement (the "Agreement") with GalvanEyes Partners LLC ("GalvanEyes"), a Florida LLC managed by Beat Kahli, a significant shareholder of Voxx.
+The Agreement provides that GalvanEyes would become the exclusive distributor of EyeLock products in the European Union, Switzerland, Puerto Rico, Malaysia, and Singapore, with the exception of any existing customer relationships.
 GalvanEyes was also granted exclusive distribution rights in the United States for the residential real estate market and specific U.S. Government agencies, and non-exclusive distribution rights in all other territories and verticals with the Company's consent.
 The Agreement also includes a put/call arrangement, whereby GalvanEyes has the right to put the exclusivity back to EyeLock after the initial two-year period for a 20.0% interest in EyeLock.
 In turn, EyeLock has the ability to call the exclusivity during the term of the Agreement, based on the occurrence of certain events, which would result in a 20.0% equity interest given to GalvanEyes.
-Under the Agreement, in addition to paying for any products purchased, GalvanEyes has agreed to pay EyeLock \$10,000 in the form of an annual fee, over a two-year period, of up to \$5,000 per year, with payments on a quarterly basis beginning on September 1, 2021.
+Under the Agreement, in addition to paying for any products purchased, GalvanEyes agreed to pay EyeLock \$10,000 in the form of an annual fee, over a two-year period, of up to \$5,000 per year, with payments on a quarterly basis beginning on September 1, 2021.
 Any gross profit generated on the sale of EyeLock LLC products by GalvanEyes will be deducted from the annual fee.
-The value of the put/call arrangement was not significant at February 28, 2023.
-On February 28, 2023, the Company received a payment in the amount of \$1,249 for the quarterly installment payment due from GalvanEyes for the three months ended February 28, 2023.
+The value of the put/call arrangement was not significant at February 29, 2024 or February 28, 2023.
+The quarterly installment payments owed by GalvanEyes, totaling \$2,500 for the quarters ended May 31, 2023 and August 31, 2023, remain unpaid and are currently past due.
+Interest has been accrued on the outstanding balance at a rate of 8% through February 29, 2024.
+The past due payments, plus accrued interest, are recorded as receivables due from GalvanEyes at February 29, 2024 on the accompanying Consolidated Balance Sheet.
 The Company has also recorded a corresponding liability within Other long-term liabilities on the accompanying Consolidated Balance Sheets, representing a prepayment made by GalvanEyes of a 20% interest in EyeLock upon exercise of the put option.
-The balance of this liability at February 28, 2023 and February 28, 2022 was \$7,317 and \$2,451, respectively, which includes the balance receivable at February 28, 2023, as well as previous payments received since September 1, 2021.
+The balance of this liability at February 29, 2024 and February 28, 2023 was \$9,817 and \$7,317, respectively, which includes the balance receivable at February 29, 2024, as well as previous payments received since September 1, 2021.